sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    ![In this screenshot of the console window, docker container ls has been typed and run at the command prompt, and the "api" container is in the list with the following values for Container ID, Image, Command, Created, Status, Ports, and Names: 458d47f2aaf1, content-api, "docker-entrypoint.s...", 37 seconds ago, Up 36 seconds, 0.0.0.0:3001->3001/tcp, and api.](media/image61.png "List Docker containers")

-5. Test the API by curling the URL.
-You will see JSON output as you did when testing previously.
+11. Test the API by curling the URL.
+You will see JSON output containing speaker information.

    ```bash
    curl http://localhost:3001/speakers
    ```

-6. Create and start the web application container with a similar `docker container run` command -- instruct the docker engine to use any port with the `-P` command.
+12. Create and start the web application container with a similar `docker container run` command -- instruct the docker engine to use any port with the `-P` command.

    ```bash
    docker container run --name web --net fabmedical -P -d content-web
    ```

-7. Enter the command to show running containers again, and you will observe that both the API and web containers are in the list.
+13. Enter the command to show running containers again, and you will observe that both the API and web containers are in the list.
 The web container shows a dynamically assigned port mapping to its internal container port `3000`.

    ```bash
    docker container ls